microsoft/WhatTheHack/037-WindowsVirtualDesktop/Student/11-Configure-User-Experience-Settings.md

     - Register at least one printer with the print connector
     - Share the printer from Universal Print
     - Grant users in your tenant permissions for the printer
-    - *Optional:* Manually add the printer on a WVD to ensure everything is working
+    - *Optional:* Manually add the printer on a AVD to ensure everything is working
     - Deploy your printer to a group of devices in the MEM portal
         - **HINT:** Use the Universal Print printer provisioning tool and the included sample policy to get you started
         - **TIPS:**